robertkirkman/xfce4-panel-winxp-tc-git/README.md

 # xfce4-panel-winxp-tc-git
+# This is an obsolete repo superseded by [xfce-winxp-tc-git](https://aur.archlinux.org/packages/xfce-winxp-tc-git)

 xfce4-panel git version source package for **Arch Linux** with patch from [rozniak's fork](https://github.com/rozniak/xfce-winxp-tc-panel) for use with [rozniak's Windows XP Total Conversion for XFCE](https://github.com/rozniak/xfce-winxp-tc).

 ## Installation